-- We ask that you and anyone else involved with the painting project to be present at the initial estimate.
+We ask that you, the homeowner, and anyone else involved with the painting project to be present at the initial estimate.
 This allows us to answer everyone’s questions and set really clear expectations about the painting process which include:

-- Give a bid for wood repair and explain the wood work process
+- Bid for wood repair and explain the wood work process

 - How long it will take to paint